 You know, Democrats are also trying to set a trap on taxes.

-Now the president, you know, said yesterday, well, I think the wealthy, their their taxes are going to remain about the same, and if not, they may go a little higher.
+Now, the president, you know, said yesterday, well, I think the wealthy, their taxes are going to remain about the same.

 He never said a little higher when he was running for office.

-The president's plan to get the the forgotten men and women to work here is basically contingent on a growing thriving economy.
+Here's the problem with that: the president's plan to get the forgotten men and women to work here is basically contingent on a growing, thriving economy.

-How do you get a growing thriving economy?
+How do you get a growing, thriving economy?

 How do you prevent that?